-- Genre-suitable Supporting Cast: To some degree, genres often dictate the type of characters who will enhance the story.
+- Genre-suitable Supporting Cast: Genres often dictate the type of characters who will enhance the story.
 For example, quirky characters who add interest and humor to a cozy mystery.

 - Genre Conventions: The genre suggests story-plot content that meets the audience’s expectations, such as the climatic moment in a murder mystery where the sleuth exposes the killer.

 - Genre Main Plot and Subplots: Story-plot events that follow genre-based patterns.
 For example, a cozy mystery includes the discovery of a body near the beginning of the story.

 Genres remain somewhat fluid as filmmakers and authors push boundaries.
 For instance, the style of a cozy mystery by today’s writers differs from books by Agatha Christie or Dorothy L. Slayer, yet the foundational blocks of a murder mystery remain.
 Writers can discern what currently satisfies their target audience’s expectations by reading books within their chosen genre and scanning the many reader reviews.

 To illustrate a genre’s primary category and its subcategories, I chose Crime as my external genre, which includes the Murder Mystery subgenre.